-- (iv) an Officer's Certificate of a District Representative certifying compliance with the Rate Covenant set forth in the Trust Agreement for the most recent period of 12 full consecutive calendar months for which there are Financial Statements available preceding the date of delivery of the certificate. - (b) Long-Term Indebtedness may be incurred for the purpose of refunding Outstanding Long-Term Indebtedness if, either (i) a certificate of an independent financial advisor to the effect that, the Long-Term Indebtedness issued to refund outstanding Senior Obligations or Outstanding Parity Obligations will have, in the aggregate, a lower Long-Term Debt Service Requirement than the Long-Term Debt Service Requirement on the Senior Obligations or Outstanding Parity Obligations to be refunded with the proceeds thereof, or (ii) an Officer's Certificate of a District Representative to the effect that during the first two complete Fiscal Years following the issuance of the refunding Long-Term Indebtedness, the projected Net Revenues will satisfy the Rate Covenant described under the heading "-Rate Covenant" below.
+(iv) an Officer's Certificate of a District Representative certifying compliance with the Rate Covenant set forth in the Trust Agreement for the most recent period of 12 full consecutive calendar months for which there are Financial Statements available preceding the date of delivery of the certificate.

+(b) Long-Term Indebtedness may be incurred for the purpose of refunding Outstanding Long-Term Indebtedness if, either (i) a certificate of an independent financial advisor to the effect that, the Long-Term Indebtedness issued to refund outstanding Senior Obligations or Outstanding Parity Obligations will have, in the aggregate, a lower Long-Term Debt Service Requirement than the Long-Term Debt Service Requirement on the Senior Obligations or Outstanding Parity Obligations to be refunded with the proceeds thereof, or (ii) an Officer's Certificate of a District Representative to the effect that during the first two complete Fiscal Years following the issuance of the refunding Long-Term Indebtedness, the projected Net Revenues will satisfy the Rate Covenant described under the heading "-Rate Covenant" below.
 In providing the certificate described in clause (b), the Officer's Certificate may take into account the factors described in the last two sentences of subsection (a)(iii) of this Section.
-In addition, the Trustee shall receive an Opinion of Counsel stating that upon the incurrence of such proposed Long-Term Indebtedness and application of the proceeds thereof (on the Cross-over Date, in the case of Cross-over Refunding Indebtedness), the Outstanding Long-Term Indebtedness to be refunded thereby will no longer be Outstanding. - (c) Short-Term Indebtedness may be incurred as a Parity Obligation subject to the same tests that apply to the incurrence of Parity Obligations generally; provided, however, that notwithstanding such limitation, the District may incur as a Parity Obligation from time to time and have outstanding at any one time Short-Term Indebtedness in an amount up to 10% of its Total Operating Revenues as reflected in the Financial Statements of the District for the most recent period of twelve consecutive months for which Financial Statements are available, and provided, further, that the District may incur Short-Term Indebtedness secured by a Credit Facility without limitation.
-Short-Term Indebtedness may be incurred as Junior Obligations without compliance with the tests that apply to the incurrence of Parity Obligations. - (d) Additional VRA Subordinate Obligations may be incurred by the District subject to the delivery of an Officer's Certificate of a District Representative demonstrating compliance with the incurrence test for the issuance of Long-Term Indebtedness described above in paragraphs (a) or (b) above and the Rate Covenant described below, provided, however, anything in the Trust Agreement notwithstanding, the District may make such additional covenants in a supplemental resolution, financing agreement or other agreement authorizing and securing a VRA Subordinate Obligations as may be required by VRA as a condition of selling such VRA Subordinate Obligations.
+In addition, the Trustee shall receive an Opinion of Counsel stating that upon the incurrence of such proposed Long-Term Indebtedness), the Outstanding Long-Term Indebtedness to be refunding Indebtedness), the Outstanding Long-Term Indebtedness to be refunded will no longer be Outstanding.

+(c) Short-Term Indebtedness may be incurred as a Parity Obligation subject to the same tests that apply to the incurrence of Parity Obligations generally; provided, however, that notwithstanding such limitation, the District may incur as a Parity Obligation from time to time and have outstanding at any one time Short-Term Indebtedness in an amount up to 10% of its Total Operating Revenues as reflected in the Financial Statements of the District for the most recent period of twelve consecutive months for which Financial Statements are available, and provided, further, that the District may incur Short-Term Indebtedness may be incurred as Junior Obligations without compliance with the tests that apply to the incurrence of Parity Obligations.

+(d) Additional VRA Subordinate Obligations may be incurred by the District subject to the delivery of an Officer's Certificate of a District Representative demonstrating compliance with the incurrence test for the issuance of Long-Term Indebtedness described above in paragraphs (a) or (b) above and the Rate Covenant described below, provided, however, anything in the Trust Agreement notwithstanding, the District may make such additional covenants in a supplemental resolution, financing agreement or other agreement authorizing and securing a VRA Subordinate Obligations as may be required by VRA as a condition of selling such VRA Subordinate Obligations.